Leda Schubert

 A: I live in North Central Vermont.
 I've worked as a public school teacher, school librarian, public librarian, and most recently was for 17 years the school library consultant for the Vermont Department of Education.
 I wrote my first published books, WINNIE PLAYS BALL and WINNIE ALL DAY LONG, during that time.

 Then I went back to school.
-I graduated in January 2004 with an MFA in Writing for Children from Vermont College, where I studied under some extraordinary writers and teachers, made lifelong (I hope) friends, and had a jolly time.
+I graduated in January 2004 with an MFA in Writing for Children from Vermont College of Fine Arts, where I studied under some extraordinary writers and teachers, made lifelong (I hope) friends, and had a jolly time.
 It's true that school is wasted on the young.

 Q: What do you do besides write?